Skip to main content

 16 Soft Coated Wheaten Terriers in the atlas.
 Every number on this page has a source.

-16 Soft Coated Wheaten Terriers in the Sniff Atlas.
-Population-genetic snapshot, Mendelian carrier frequencies from Donner 2023, and the data substrate's release version, sample sizes, and evidence tier on every claim.
+Population-genetic snapshot of Soft Coated Wheaten Terriers in the Sniff Atlas, source-graded Mendelian carrier frequencies from Donner 2023, and nutrition guidance tied to the genetic findings above.

 What the atlas says about Soft Coated Wheaten Terrier